 The State Opera House (Staatsoper) is a grand old building that dominates one part of Vienna’s mighty Ringstrassen boulevard.

 The list of famous opera stars who performed here might be considered Wagnerian in length.
-One of them – Placido Domingo – once received an 80-minute standing ovation for his Othello (a world record).
+One of them – Placido Domingo – once received an 80-minute standing ovation for his Othello (a world record at the time of writing).

 That Domingo anecdote is one of many you might hear on a guided tour from the Staatsoper’s staff, as you drift through an institution dripping in history and decor.